 Members of chambers have been instrumental in advising local government and public bodies on matters of strategy, policy and procedure in housing and other related areas.

-The Trinity housing barristers also regularly appear in housing related prosecutions and appeals including licensing offences under the Housing Act 2004 and Environmental Protection Act 1990.
+Trinity's housing barristers also regularly appear in housing related prosecutions including licensing and other offences under the Housing Act 2004, Housing and Planning Act 2016 and Environmental Protection Act 1990.

 With Chambers in Newcastle, Middlesbrough and Leeds, Trinity's housing barristers act for clients across the North Eastern, Northern Circuits and beyond.